peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

    <b>Parameters:</b>

  * <i>paramString</i>: A string setting forth the options to use.
 This is a semicolon-separated list of options, each of which has a key and a value separated by an equal sign ("=").
 Whitespace and line separators are not allowed to appear between the semicolons or between the equal signs, nor may the string begin or end with whitespace.
-The following is an example of this parameter:  `usecamelcase = true` .
+The following is an example of this parameter:  `usecamelcase=true`  .
 The key can be any one of the following in any combination of case:  `usecamelcase`  .
 Other keys are ignored.
 If the same key appears more than once, the value given for the last such key is used.
 The key just given can have a value of  `1`  ,  `true`  ,  `yes`  , or  `on`  (in any combination of case), which means true, and any other value meaning false.
-For example,  `usecamelcase = Yes`  and  `usecamelcase =
-            1`  both set the  `UseCamelCase`  property to true.
+For example,  `usecamelcase=Yes`  and  `usecamelcase=1`  both set the  `UseCamelCase`  property to true.

 <a id="Void_ctor"></a>
 ### PODOptions Constructor